marcojr/showCase2019/README.md

 ```

 # Deploying nodejs_graphql_apollo_sequelize:

+**If you don't have time or don't want to install it...Ask me for the url containing an Amazon AWS Elastic Beanstalk URL running all of this.Playground is available, so you can have good times executing queries and mutations.: **

 After clone the repo, go to /nodejs_graphql_apollo_sequelize and create the file nodejs_graphql_apollo_sequelize/src/secrets.js and populate with your own data: